List of first Olympic medalists by National Olympic Committee

 An Olympic medal is awarded to successful competitors at one of the Olympic Games.
 There are three classes of medal to be won: gold, silver, and bronze, awarded to first, second, and third place, respectively.
 Athletes competing at the Olympics do so representing National Olympic Committees (NOCs) and cannot enter the Olympic Games as individual competitors or without the authority of an NOC.
 NOCs must be recognized by the International Olympic Committee, the sole authority capable of doing so, in order to compete.
 Following the 2023 suspension of the Russian Olympic Committee and Belarus Olympic Committee, (Note: The Russian Olympic Committee (ROC) was suspended due to breach of the Olympic Charter.
 The ROC claimed authority over regional sports organizations which fall under the IOC recognized purview of the National Olympic Committee of Ukraine, violating the territorial integrity of Ukraine's NOC.) an exception to this general rule was made which allowed select athletes to compete at the 2024 Summer Games as part of the Individual Neutral Athletes team.
 (Note: The delegation was banned from using the Olympic flag and Olympic anthem, which was the usual custom for neutral designated athletes in previous games.
 They instead used a teal flag depicting a circular AIN emblem and a one-off instrumental anthem, both assigned by the IOC.
 Individual neutral athletes had to be first background checked and then approved by each sport's international federation, and then by a special panel created by the IOC.
 Due to the AIN participating as a neutral team under certain conditions, the delegation did not march the parade of nations during the opening ceremony and did not receive an official ranking in the medal tables.
 Medals won under this designation were not added to the countries' overall totals.)

 In some cases, a NOC may garner multiple medals in the same edition where it won its first ever Olympic medal.
 Scheduling of events is a factor that plays a part in who is considered the first Olympic medalist for a NOC.

+Scope: This article considers only medals awarded in sports competitions; medals from the art competitions are therefore excluded.
+(Note: If the medals awarded in the art competitions are included, the list below would change only for two countries: Monaco and Ireland at the 1924 Summer Olympics.
+At those Games, Julien Médecin won the only medal in Monaco's Olympic history, a bronze medal in the architecture competition.
+At those same games, Jack B. Yeats has won a silver medal in the painting competition for Ireland, four years before his compatriot Pat O'Callaghan won Ireland's first medal in a sports competition, in the men's hammer throw at the 1928 Summer Olympics.)